The library has an extensive range of print and electronic resources to support evidence-based practice and clinical decision making.

 Some of our key eResources include:

 - ClinicalKey – a clinical search engine that supports clinical decisions by making it easier to find and apply relevant knowledge.
-It includes clinical videos, topic pages on more than 1,400 disease conditions as well as access to the latest editions of many key Elsevier eBooks and journals.
+It includes clinical videos, topic pages on more than 1,400 disease conditions as well as access to images and the latest editions of many key Elsevier eBooks and journals.